hillaryychan/COMP6771/notes/03_Class-Types.md

 } // namespace comp6771
 ```

-It is preferrable to have top-level and occasionally two-tier namespaces to multi-tier.
+It is preferable to have top-level and occasionally two-tier namespaces to multi-tier.
-It is okay to won multiple namespaces per project, if they logically separate things.
+It is okay to have multiple namespaces per project, if they logically separate things.

 ### Unnamed namespaces